ga4gh/vrs/docs/source/terms_and_model.rst

       "type": "AbsoluteAbundance"
     }

+.. _RelativeAbundance:

 RelativeAbundance
 $$$$$$$$$$$$$$$$$

-**Biological Definition**

-Relative abundance is the qualitative relative amount of a molecular species within a genome, cell, or sample.
+*Relative Abundance* captures the relative quantity of a molecule within a system, and can be used to express concepts such as relative gene expression.
+The relative quantity is represented as a relation (e.g. *less than*, *greater than*) to an expected normal quantity for the implied system.

 **Computational Definition**

-Relative abundance is represented as a combination of the `subject` and a qualitative relative amount.
+The relation between a :ref:`MolecularFeature` or :ref:`MolecularVariation` to a normal state within an implied system such as a genome, cell, or sample.

 **Information Model**